WeAreWizards/blog/content/articles/launching-proppy.md

 We also have a few more features planned like electronic signatures, more content types (schedules, team descriptions, ...), and analytics.

-Give it a try and let us know what you think!
+Give it a try and let us know what you think: [https://proppy.io/](https://proppy.io/)!